Get Knowledge & New Ideas – over 50 presentations on the agenda.

 Whether learning or networking is your priority, you’ll experience the best of both with an agenda that balances top notch educational sessions and pre- and post-conference workshops with valuable networking events.

 AESP will kick-off our 29th Annual Conference with optional pre-conference workshops, a utility-only roundtable, a new professionals event , and an evening reception all on the first day!
 Following will be three days of speaker presentations, panel discussions, interactive roundtables, professional development segments, a special outdoor learning session and many networking events.
-Over 900 energy professionals are expected to attend this annual conference in San Antonio.
+Over 800 energy professionals are expected to attend this annual conference in San Antonio.
 You will have many opportunities to connect with peers, make new contacts, learn something new and enjoy the sights and tastes of San Antonio, Texas.
 Thanks to ICF we're aiming to host a carbon neutral conference!

 Monday, January 21